AlibabaCloudDocs/ess/intl.en-US/Best practices/Use performance metrics to measure Auto Scaling.md

 The following table provides examples on how to calculate weighted unit prices of different instance types.

 **Note:** The market prices of instance types in the following table are for reference only.
-For information about the actual market prices, seethe [Pricing](https://www.alibabacloud.com/product/ecs) tab on the Elastic Compute Service page.
+For information about the actual market prices, see the [Pricing](https://www.alibabacloud.com/product/ecs) tab on the Elastic Compute Service page.

 |Instance type|vCPU|Market price|Weight|Weighted unit price|
 |-------------|----|------------|------|-------------------|